tcdw/tuu-frame/PROJECT_OVERVIEW.md

 ## 5. Current Status & Potential Next Steps

 *   **Monorepo Transition**: The project has been successfully converted to a monorepo structure using Turborepo and pnpm workspaces.
 This enhances project organization, build efficiency, and dependency management.
-*   **`mv-player`**: Core functionality for local video playback and API exposure is in place.
+*   **`mv-player`**: Core functionality for local video playback, API exposure, and a secure single-user authentication system (JWT/bcrypt) is in place.
 React was removed from its renderer for simplicity.
+A build issue related to `bcrypt` and `__dirname` in an ES module context has been resolved.
-*   **`mv-remote-ui`**: Features preset management, playback directory control, a user authentication system (login, logout, change password), and uses TanStack Router for navigation with protected routes.
+*   **`mv-remote-ui`**: Features preset management and playback directory control.
+It's fully integrated with `mv-player`'s real authentication system, handling login, logout, password changes, and JWT management for all API calls.
+Uses TanStack Router for navigation with protected routes.
 *   **API Communication**: Functional between `mv-remote-ui` and `mv-player`.

 ### Potential Future Enhancements: